dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

   The possible output channels are:
   - [EmptyChannel](#emptychannel): No output is expected on this channel.
     This is the default option.
-  - [IgnoreChannel](#ignorechannel): No output is expected on this channel, but given output is ignored.
+  - [IgnoredChannel](#ignoredchannel): No output is expected on this channel, but given output is ignored.
   - [TextOutputChannel](#textoutputchannel): Some output is expected on this channel.
 - **file**: The output channel for a file.
   The possible output channels are:
-  - [IgnoreChannel](#ignorechannel): No output is expected on this channel, but given output is ignored.
+  - [IgnoredChannel](#ignoredchannel): No output is expected on this channel, but given output is ignored.
     This is the default option.
   - [FileOutputChannel](#fileoutputchannel): A file is expected as output.